BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 These substitutes are symbolically created rather than being actual or socially produced.
 The need for these symbolic group tokens results in tribal politics and defines self-constructing practices that are collectivized but not socially produced.
 These neo-tribes function solely as imagined communities and, unlike their premodern namesake, exist only in symbolic form through the commitment of individual 'members' to the idea of an identity.
-They exist as imagined communities through a multitude of agent acts of self-identification and endure solely because people use them as vehicles of self-definition.
+They exist as imagined communities through a multitude of agent acts of self-identification and endure solely because people use them as vehicles of self-definition; as an identity technology termed *profilicaty*.

-Therefore, I have no intention of passing moral judgment on conspiracy theorists.
+I have no intention of passing moral judgment on conspiracy theorists.
 One might even argue that they perceive cracks in the simulation but mistakenly believe in a way out of it, which, and this misinterprets *The Matrix* as well, serves as the perfect cover-up for our reality as always partly simulated.
 Baudrillard famously argued that Disneyland does not hide the fact that it is a simulation, but rather conceals the fact that America is a simulation too.
 Disneyland is more real than America.